Family Stories & Minutes of Meetings

 Chair Report:

-WW – OST Charity Constitution for giving grant payments is:
+WW – OST Charity Constitution for giving grant payments:

 1) The relief of sickness of persons suffering from Osteopetrosis.